LyamayL/simpleEditor/README.md

 Upgraded from a fixed set of three colors to an extensible list, dynamic display, color selection, color sampling through an integrated pipette tool, and editing options (brightness, saturation…).

 - New shapes and customizable polygons:
-Support for polygons with any number of points, automatic polygon completion through distance detection, and prebuilt shapes (cross, rosette, hexagon, diamond…).
+Support for polygons with any number of points, automatic polygon completion through distance detection.

 - Advanced rendering modes:
 Optional background image display, point markers, “mosaic/stained-glass” mode, customizable borders, magnetic snapping for precise alignment, and advanced editing tools (recoloring, moving shapes…).